yukyunglee/Awesome-Dialogue-State-Tracking/README.md

 ### 1. Introduction

 **DSTC** is the most famous competition in the field of Dialogue System.
 First held in 2013, DSTC started as a **Dialogue State Tracking Challenge**, but since the dialogue-related fields have been actively researched, it has been relaunched as the **Dialogue System Technology Challenges**.
-DSTC deals with dialogue issues in various fields such as NLP, Vision, and Speech.
-The 10th challenge is currently in progress and is divided into a total of 5 tracks.
+DSTC covers the various subjects of dialogue issues such as NLP, Vision, and Speech.
+The 10th challenge is now taking place with a total of 5 tracks.
 More information about DSTC can be found at the [link](https://sites.google.com/dstc.community/dstc10/).